-- 4.9 During the final approach, the pilot boat searchlight should be turned on to assess the sea conditions, illuminate the pilot ladder and the foredeck of the pilot boat.
-Care must be taken not to dazzle personnel on deck, or adversely affect the night vision of persons on the bridge, or on the deck of the ship to be served. - 4.10 In adverse weather conditions, where risk to personnel as well as the launch may be significant, the decision whether to place the pilot boat alongside the vessel to be served should ultimately be the responsibility of the coxswain.
+- 4.8 At night, during the final approach, the pilot boat searchlight should be turned on to assess the sea conditions, illuminate the pilot ladder and the foredeck of the pilot boat.
+Care must be taken not to dazzle personnel on deck, or adversely affect the night vision of persons on the bridge, or on the deck of the ship to be served. - 4.9 The decision to place the pilot boat alongside the vessel to be served should ultimately be the responsibility of the coxswain.
+The Coxswain should take into consideration factors including but not limited to: adverse weather conditions, traffic density, any vessel obstructions or side overhangs, or wash when assessing the risk to personnel and/or the launch by coming alongside.